More about: The 5 Best Gondola Rides in Venice

 A gondola ride through Venice is not the cheapest activity in the world, but it is an experience that, in my opinion, you have to do once in your life.
 There are supposed to be 'official' prices for gondola rides through the canals of Venice, but the reality is that it is very difficult to know whether the gondoliers who constantly call out to you from their moorings to hire their services are charging you the real price or whether they are 'pirate' gondoliers.

-The average price for a standard 40-minute gondola ride through the canals of Venice is £70 per ride, regardless of the number of people travelling, with room for up to six passengers.
-Bear in mind that in the evening, from 7 p.m. onwards, prices rise to £80 per trip.
+The average price for a standard 40-minute gondola ride through the canals of Venice is £80 per ride, regardless of the number of people travelling, with a maximum capacity of six passengers.
+Bear in mind that in the evening, from 7 p.m. onwards, prices rise to €100 per trip.

 That's why I think it's a good idea to book the service in advance or even combine it with another activity to make it more cost-effective.